ItsNotTimmLol/L4m6da-YGO-Customs/README.md

 Custom card repository.
 Useable in EDOPro engine.

 ## Installation
-To add the repository in EDOPro, add the following code to your (edopro-sim)\config\configs.json file, in the "repos" section:
+To add the repository in EDOPro, add the following code to your (edopro-sim)\config\configs.json file, in the "repos" section, then restart the client.

 ```
 		{